justfariss/StereoDiscordSpotifyNoPause/README.md

-# StereoDiscord
+# StereoDiscordSpotifyNoPause

-So that your discord sound can be stereo and also clear
+StereoDiscord : So that your discord sound can be stereo and also clear SpotifyNoPause : Prevents Discord from pausing your Spotify after 30 seconds of constant microphone input.

 # Note
 If you want to use this Plugin, you must follow the settings in the photo below!